winstonrc/threejs-typescript-template/README.md

 # threejs-typescript-template

-This template is designed for quickly creating Three.js projects written in TypeScript.
+This template is designed for deploying a Three.js project written in TypeScript in under one minute.

 It comes with examples for everything needed to create a basic scene including:
 * Renderer